lenaMK/doc/conf/ICC2025_theMatterOfMaps.md

-[^1]: This project originated during a doctoral seminar on restitution in museum studies (Prof. Abigail E. Celis, Fall 2023, Université de Montréal)
+[^1]: This project originated during a doctoral seminar on restitution, repatriation and return in museum studies (Prof. Abigail E. Celis, Fall 2023, Université de Montréal)

-[^2]: The data from the MONA research project, further described in the acknowledgments, was too incomplete to use criteria such as artworks created by BIPOC or queer artists.
-As a team, we felt it would not be appropriate to attempt to highlight such personal data without getting consent from each individual artist.
+[^2]: The data from the MONA research project is further described in the acknowledgments,
 [^3]: Saphira is an Alaskan Husky breed we adopted a few years ago.
 I used her shedding of Fall 2023, and ran out while covering West Island.

 [^4]: Notebook documenting the data visualisation experiments: https://observablehq.com/@maison-mona/chronologie-et-genre?collection=@maison-mona/gender-analysis.